divio/divio-cloud-docs/introduction/django-02-create-project.rst

 ..  _tutorial-django-set-up:

-Create a new Django project from scratch
+Create a new Django project
 ===============================================

 In this tutorial you will create and deploy a new project using `Django <https://www.djangoproject.com/>`_, the most